shaddow1201/CredentialVerify/README.md

 I can think of many more tests beyond Unit this basic unit testing and into Functional Testing, however, my Javascript needs further work (as it was stretched for the ReactBox), before i can add some functional tests.
 Round 2 will also include functional testing (Javascript), and access control tightening through the use of modifiers beyond onlyOwner.
 Note: this is round one of likely three, before i'll be 'satisfied' with the final output.

+## By-Hand Testing

+I mean does this thing REALLY work?
+Try it, you too can test it.
+And Well, according to my testing it seems to.
+I hope you have the same successful experience that I have had.
+The tests below are for you to become familiar with how it works more than the automated tests.

+### CredentialOrgFactory By-Hand Tests (CredentialOrg Interaction Section)
+1. Selection of a Credential Org: The CredentialOrgFactory is prepopulated with 3 Accounts, (see the 2_deploy_contracts.js).
+Zero is prepopulated, so you can just click the Select Credential Org Button.
+The array starts at zero, so the first array position is 0, then 1, and 2 for a total of 3 positions.

+2. Creation of a CredentialOrg: You can create your own credentialOrg as the owner.
+Only the contract owner can acomplish this funciton.
+Fill out form with valid data (form should limit max), and submit!

+### CredentialFactory By-Hand Tests (CredentialFactory Section.)
+1. Selection of a Credential: The CredentialFactory is prepopulated with 4 Credentials, (see the 2_deploy_contracts.js).
+Zero is prepopulated, so you can just click the Select Credential Button.

+2. Creation of a Credential: You can create your own credential as the owner or the credentialOrg.
+The owner can add to any, the credentialOrg can only act on/add to their records.
+The owner access is intended to be a helper function for the CredentialOrgs.
+Fill out form with valid data (form should limit max), and submit!

+### ApplicantFactory By-Hand Tests (ApplicantFactory Section)
+1. Selection of an Applicant.
+The ApplicantFactory is prepopulated with 5 Applicants, all applying to the owner CredentialOrg. (see the 2_deploy_contracts.js).
+Zero is prepopulated, so you can just click the Select Applicant Button.

 ## Built With